IgniteUI/igniteui-docfx/en/components/grids_templates/column_hiding.md

 # @@igComponent Column Hiding

-The Ignite UI for Angular @@igComponent provides an [`IgxColumnActionsComponent`]({environment:angularApiUrl}/classes/igxcolumnactionscomponent.html) with an [`IgxColumnHidingDirective`]({environment:angularApiUrl}/classes/igxcolumnhidingdirective.html) which allows users to perform column hiding directly through the **UI** or by using the Angular component.
+The Ignite UI for Angular @@igComponent provides an [`IgxColumnActionsComponent`]({environment:angularApiUrl}/classes/igxcolumnactionscomponent.html) with an [`IgxColumnHidingDirective`]({environment:angularApiUrl}/classes/igxcolumnhidingdirective.html) which allows users to perform column hiding directly through the user interface or by using the Angular component.
 The Material UI Grid has a built-in column hiding UI, which can be used through the @@igComponent's toolbar to change the visible state of the columns.
 In addition, developers can always define the column hiding UI as a separate component and place it anywhere they want on the page.

-#### Demo
+### Demo

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:600px">